Shahid Malik: Problems at US airports

 On 25 October 2007, while on Government business, Malik was stopped and searched by United States airport security staff at Dulles Airport in Washington D.C.
 Malik said of the incident: "The abusive attitude I endured last November I forgot about and I forgave, but I really do believe that British ministers and parliamentarians should be afforded the same respect and dignity at USA airports that we would bestow upon our colleagues in the Senate and Congress.
 Obviously, there was no malice involved but it has to be said that the USA system does not inspire confidence."

-Cleared of breaching the Ministerial Code

-On 15 May 2009, Malik stepped down as Justice Minister and Home Office Minister in order to allow the Prime Minister's independent adviser on Ministerial interests, Sir Philip Mawer, to investigate accusations in The Daily Telegraph that he had breached the Ministerial Code by accepting preferential rent on his office and home.
-However, the inquiry concluded that he was in fact paying the market rent and Sir Philip cleared him of any breach.
-On 9 June, Malik rejoined the government as Communities and Local Government Minister.

-Cleared of breaching rules on expenses

-Malik was accused of irregularities in relation to his expenses.
-This came almost immediately after he was cleared of breaching the ministerial code.
-After a thorough 10-month inquiry by the Parliamentary Commissioner for Standards Malik was cleared.
-On receiving the news Malik said: "I have now been cleared of breaching the ministerial code of conduct by the ministerial standards adviser Sir Philip Mawer, cleared of any abuse of expenses by a parliamentary review conducted by the Department of Resources, and now finally cleared of abusing office expenses by the Parliamentary Commissioner for Standards John Lyon.
-Today's outcome represents the end of a 12-month nightmare and I would like to thank all those family, friends and constituents who have stood by me and kept the faith – we have today all been vindicated."

 BBC Gaza War Appeal

 Malik criticised the BBC's decision not to broadcast an appeal by the Disaster and Emergencies Committee to help raise millions of pounds for people in need of food, medicines and shelter following Israel's three-week assault on the Palestinian territory.
 Malik warned that the Corporation's decision would be seen around the world as 'one which inflicts still further misery on the beleaguered and suffering people of Gaza'.